-- Installing low flow shower heads and faucets can save 60% of water used.
+- Installing low flow shower heads and faucets can save 60% of the water used.

-- Immediately repair any leaking faucets or running toilets.
+- Immediately repair any leaky faucets or running toilets.

-- Invest in a front-load washing machine.
-Front-loading washing machines use less water than top-loading washing machines.
+- Invest in a front-loading washing machine.
+Front-loading machines use less water than top-loading machines.

-- Use a toilet tank displacement device, this reduces the volume of water in tank.
+- Use a toilet tank displacement device; this reduces the volume of water in the tank.

 - Use drip irrigation for lawns and gardens.

 - Replace grass with shrubs and ground cover.

 - Harvest Rainwater.
 It’s an efficient way to water your plants and garden areas.